DriftLite: Lightweight Drift Control for Inference-Time Scaling of Diffusion Models: Abstract

 \section{Abstract}

 We study inference-time scaling for diffusion models, where the goal is to adapt a pre-trained model to new target distributions without retraining.
 Existing guidance-based methods are simple but introduce bias, while particle-based corrections suffer from weight degeneracy and high computational cost.
 We introduce \emph{DriftLite}, a lightweight, training-free particle-based approach that steers the inference dynamics on the fly with provably optimal stability control.
-DriftLite exploits a previously unexplored degree of freedom in the Fokker-Planck equation between the drift and particle potential, and yields two practical instantiations: \emph{Variance- and Energy-Controlling Guidance (VCG/ECG)} for approximating the optimal drift with minimal overhead.
+DriftLite exploits a fundamental degree of freedom in the Fokker-Planck equation between the drift and particle potential, and yields two practical instantiations: \emph{Variance- and Energy-Controlling Guidance (VCG/ECG)} for approximating the optimal drift with modest and scalable overhead.
 Across Gaussian mixture models, particle systems, and large-scale protein-ligand co-folding problems, DriftLite consistently reduces variance and improves sample quality over pure guidance and sequential Monte Carlo baselines.
 These results highlight a principled, efficient route toward scalable inference-time adaptation of diffusion models.
+Our source code is publicly available at \url{https://github.com/yinuoren/DriftLite}.